mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

    < HTTP/1.1 200 OK
    ```

-   Once complete, exit the container:
+5. Exit back into the docker host and restart the Fusion containers so that the configuration changes are picked up.

    `exit`

+   `docker-compose restart`

-5. Log into the Azure portal and Launch Workspace for your Databricks cluster.
+6. Log into the Azure portal and Launch Workspace for your Databricks cluster.

-6. On the left-hand panel, select **Clusters** and then select your interactive cluster.
+7. On the left-hand panel, select **Clusters** and then select your interactive cluster.

-7. Click on the **Libraries** tab, and select the option to **Install New**.
+8. Click on the **Libraries** tab, and select the option to **Install New**.

-8. Select the following options for the Install Library prompt:
+9. Select the following options for the Install Library prompt:

    * Library Source = `DBFS`